343GuiltySpark-04/RetrogradeOS-Reentry/README.md

 I'd like to thank the fine writters and devs at https://wiki.osdev.org for the amazing insight and guides.

 and https://github.com/captain-rainbow for letting me use his boot code.

+as well as https://github.com/sundhaug92 for his immense help in all my linux, OS, and general computer endevors